The DAVEfunc element contains both data

 documentation for each defined variable.
 Variables also represent the current value of a

-definition) so the output of
+function (the dependentVariableDef in a function definition) so the output of

 functions can be used as inputs to other variables or functions.